As an affiliate, we earn from qualifying purchases made on our website.

 Layers added between the core and the outer shell are where control is given to the short irons and spin is limited, so the longer clubs – and the driver in particular – do not lose significant distance.
 The outer layer interacts with the golf club and adds control and is where backspin (that Holy Grail) is created.

-One thing people sometimes get wrong is that more layers equals more compression.
+One thing people sometimes get wrong is that more layers equal more compression.
 Golf ball compression is a big topic, but it has nothing to do with how many layers the ball has.

 4 Piece vs 5 Piece Golf Balls